 |Submission Guidelines||Entry Cover Sheet|

 Every year, MCT accepts original one-act play scripts for consideration for our biennial YPF Showcase featuring up-and-coming regional directors, designers, and actors.
-This year, ten plays will be selected as finalists.
-Those playwrights will receive further mentoring in play revision as needed.
-The Top Ten Plays of 2013 will then join the Top Ten Plays selected in 2014 for a final competition !
+In June 2014, ten plays will be selected as finalists.
+The Top Ten Plays of 2014 will then join the Top Ten Plays selected in 2013 for a final competition!

 Of the twenty finalists, three playwrights will win a cash prize and the opportunity to participate in the production process as their plays are brought to life onstage in the 2014-2015 MCT Young Playwrights Festival Showcase.
 Three additional playwrights will receive Honorable Mentions and a cash prize.

-Contact Marcella Kearns, Guest Educator at MCT, for further information: 414.276.8842 email Marcella
+Contact Marcella Kearns, Lead Educator/Literary Manager at MCT, for further information: 414.276.8842 email Marcella

 MCT presents a showcase of three one-act plays written by the winners of our high school playwriting competition. ( All 3 of the one-acts listed below will be presented at each performance.)